 - Bow windows are a popular variation of this design.
 They can use 4, 5 or 6 windows arching out away from the exterior wall.

 - Place a fixed window in the center with double-hung or casement windows on either side for ventilation.

 - The bay window design offers angled side windows (90, 135 and 150 degrees are the most popular) bumping out to a fixed window.
 Bay windows are associated with Victorian architecture and first became popular in the 1870s.

 - Window grids can vary between the side and center windows.
 The center “picture window” typically focuses on where the best views are found when looking out.

 - With taller ceilings, there are many custom windows choices that can sit on top of a row of windows or stand alone.
-These custom windows include rectangular transom windows, semi-circular, quarter-round or arched windows.
+These custom windows include rectangular transom windows (see below), semi-circular, quarter-round or arched windows.
 Custom windows may be as wide as the center fixed window or the entire row of windows.

 - Specialty windows include ovals, octagons, circles and unique one-of-a-kind windows can add tremendous sizzle to a room if you've got the ceiling height and exterior that supports your ideas.